andrey-helldar/DigitText/README.md

 ## Translation

-Translations of text and comment by Google translate.
+Translations of text and comment by Google Translate.
 Help with translation +1 in karma :)